Breaking Free from 10 Lies Society Taught You as Truth

 6. Eating Carrots Gives You a Better Eyesight

-One user says there’s a myth that carrots give you better eyesight.
-Another user jokingly adds, “Well, you’ve never seen a rabbit wearing glasses, have you?”
+There’s a myth that carrots give you better eyesight.
+A person jokingly adds, “Well, you’ve never seen a rabbit wearing glasses, have you?”

-Another interesting fact, shared by a third user, is that not eating carrots can worsen your eyesight because they have vitamin A. But here’s the thing: eating more carrots won’t make your eyesight better.
-It’s just a coincidence!
+Another interesting fact is that not eating carrots can worsen your eyesight because they have vitamin A. Here’s the thing: eating more carrots won’t make your eyesight better.
 Back when the myth started, people didn’t know this fact.

 7. Work Hard to Become Rich and Successful